Quebec: Holidays and symbols

 In 1939, the government of Quebec unilaterally ratified its coat of arms to reflect Quebec's political history: French rule (gold lily on blue background), followed by British rule (lion on red background), followed by Canadian rule (maple leaves).
 Je me souviens ("I remember") is an official part of the coat of arms and has been the official licence plate motto since 1978, replacing the previous motto: La belle province ("the beautiful province"), still used as a nickname for the province.
 The fleur-de-lis, one of Quebec's most common symbols, is an ancient symbol of the French monarchy.
 Finally, the Great Seal of Quebec is used to authenticate documents issued by the government of Quebec.

 The first members of the Saint-Jean-Baptiste Society created the Carillon Sacré-Coeur flag, which consisted of a white cross on an azure background with white fleur-de-lis in each corner and a Sacred Heart surrounded by maple leaves in the centre; it was based on the French merchant flag flown by Champlain and the Flag of Carillon.
 The Carillon Sacré-Coeur and French merchant flag went on to be the major inspirations for creating Quebec's current flag in 1903, called the Fleurdelisé.
 The Fleurdelisé replaced the Union Jack on Quebec's Parliament Building on January 21, 1948.

-Three new official symbols were adopted in the late 1900s: